This guidance is for England, Scotland and Wales

 • distance contracts.
 Buying without face-to-face contact, such as via the internet or telephone

 • off-premises contracts.
-Buying away from their business premises such as on your doorstep
+Buying away from their business premises, such as on your doorstep

-For on-premises contracts (which includes regular market stalls) you are entitled to expect that a trader gives you the total price of the goods, services or digital content, including taxes, in a clear and understandable way before you enter into the contract (if the price cannot be worked out you must be given the method of calculation).
+For on-premises contracts (which includes regular market stalls), you are entitled to expect that a trader gives you the total price of the goods, services or digital content, including taxes, in a clear and understandable way before you enter into the contract (if the price cannot be worked out, you must be given the method of calculation).
 A trader must also give you details of any additional delivery charges.

-The same information must be given before you enter into a distance or off-premises contract but, in addition, you must also be given the total costs per billing period / monthly costs for open-ended or subscription contracts as well as any costs involved in using distance communication to finalise the contract.
-If a trader does not give you this information you do not have to pay those charges.
+The same information must be given before you enter into a distance or off-premises contract but, in addition, you must also be given the total costs per billing period / monthly costs for open-ended or subscription contracts, as well as any costs involved in using distance communication to finalise the contract.
+If a trader does not give you this information, you do not have to pay those charges.

 If a trader provides a telephone helpline for you to contact them about the goods, services or digital content that you have bought, they can only charge you the 'basic rate'.
-Numbers beginning with the prefixes 01, 02, 03 or 07 (except those starting 070) and Freephone numbers beginning 0800 and 0808 meet the requirements of the Regulations.
+Numbers beginning with the prefixes 01, 02, 03 or 07 (except those starting with 070) and Freephone numbers beginning with 0800 and 0808 meet the requirements of the Regulations.
 If a trader charges you more than the basic rate, you are entitled to reclaim the extra from them.

 The 'Buying from business premises: on-premises contracts explained', 'Buying by internet, phone and mail order: distance contracts explained' and 'Buying at home: off-premises contracts explained' guides give more information on these Regulations.

 The Consumer Protection from Unfair Trading Regulations 2008 prohibit commercial practices that are unfair to you.
-If a trader misleads you or engages in an aggressive commercial practice and you make a decision to purchase a product that you would not otherwise have done, the trader may be in breach of the Regulations.
+If a trader misleads you, or engages in an aggressive commercial practice and you make a decision to purchase a product that you would not otherwise have done, the trader may be in breach of the Regulations.
 There are 31 specific commercial practices set out in the Regulations that are banned outright.

 The Regulations deal with a range of practices that are considered unfair, but there are specific requirements for pricing.